 🔼Etymology of the name Jokneam

 The name Jokneam consists of two elements, the final one being עם ('am), meaning people:

 The verb עמם ('mm) probably expressed to be inclusive or comprehensive.
 Its rare uses in the Bible relate to making secrets or making info available to an in-crowd.
 Preposition עם ('im) means 'with', מעם (me'im) means 'from', and עמה ('umma) means 'beside'.
 Noun עם ('am) means a people, ranging from all of mankind to the in-crowd of a small village.
 Noun עם ('am) refers to one's (paternal) kinsman.

 It's not clear where the first part of our name comes from, but it may be from the verb קנה (qana), which means to acquire or create:

-For a meaning of the name Jokneam, NOBSE Study Bible Name List reads Let The People Inquire (but this may be a mistake for "acquire"; there is no Hebrew verb meaning to inquire, which can be associated to our name).
+For a meaning of the name Jokneam, NOBSE Study Bible Name List reads Let The People Inquire, but this is probably a mistake for Let The People Acquire; there is no Hebrew verb meaning to inquire that can be associated to our name.
 Jones' Dictionary of Old Testament Proper Names has Possessed Of The People.
 BDB Theological Dictionary doesn't interpret this name or its etymology.